The number 1 way to ensure your success in becoming a pilot is by properly managing your time & money

 How does Part Time Pilot compare to other Online Ground Schools?

-I went to the website of each of the Top 8 Online Ground Schools and gathered ALL the relevant information a student pilot like you needs to make an informed decision.
+I went to the website of each of the Top10 Online Ground Schools and gathered ALL the relevant info a student pilot like you needs to make an informed decision.

-Then, I lined up all 8 and compared them in a single table so that you could easily decide which one is best for you!
+Then, I lined them all up and compared them all in a single table so that student pilots could make the best, most informed decision on their training.

-Click here to watch the video
+Click here to see comparison

 Before you go too far in your flight training journey you should make sure that you are qualified to be a student pilot.
-Part Time Pilot recommends doing Ground School, getting your Student Pilot Certificate and even your Medical Certificate before you do flight training even though you could start flight training even before do any of these!
+Part Time Pilot recommends doing Ground School, getting your Student Pilot Certificate and even your Medical Certificate (for private pilot students) before you do flight training even though you could start flight training even before do any of these!
 We will discuss why we recommend this and exactly how to get your student pilot certificate below:

 The FAA states that in order to be a student pilot you must meet the following criteria: